maharazzaq/maharazzaq/README.md

-- 👋 Hi, I’m @maharazzaq
-- 👀 I’m interested in learning
-- 🌱 I’m currently learning as much as I can
-- 💞️ I’m looking to collaborate on: everything (:
+Hi, I’m Maha, currently a student at Rice University!
+I’m interested in learning as much as possible I’m looking to collaborate on: everything (:
-- 📫 How to reach me: mar30@rice.edu
+How to reach me: mar30@rice.edu
-- 😄 Pronouns: she/her
+Pronouns: she/her
-- ⚡ Fun fact: I love olives on pizza
+Fun fact: I love olives on pizza

 <!---
 maharazzaq/maharazzaq is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.